 The first few you’ll come across are your basic grunts, easy to dispatch, although if you get outnumbered and don’t pay attention they can still get the better of you.
 I’m fine taking on the grunts and even the slightly larger and tougher type that are also fairly numerous.
 I knew these wouldn’t pose much of a threat to me as long as I pay attention.

-The combat is based around performing light and heavy attacks and chaining them together for small combos.
+The combat is based on performing light and heavy attacks and chaining them together for small combos.
 However, you also have a pretty cool ability that allows you to harden your whole body.
 When in this hardened state you won’t take damage and if you get hit, will stagger the enemy creating an opening for an attack.
 It’s pretty neat and becomes very useful.
 There is also a riposte that allows you to parry incoming attacks.
 If you build enough resolve – from killing enemies, you can basically do a counter-attack that can heal you.
-Above your health bar are a collection of Resolve bars, once one if filled you can performing the counter that heals consuming that bar.
+Above your health bar are a collection of Resolve bars, once one is filled you can performing the counter that heals consuming that bar.
 Again, it’s another neat feature that helps you quite a lot.

 There I was making steady progress, I’d reached Fallgrim tower – a safe haven with a trader and Sester Genessa who you can buy shell abilities from.
 I’d achieved something.
 I was feeling pretty good.